MatteoGuadrini/Butterfly-Backup/docs/source/index.rst

 .. code-block:: bash

-   "
-   arthur@goldenheart$ bb config --deploy host1
+   arthur@heartofgold$ bb config --deploy host1
    Copying configuration to host1; write the password:
    /usr/bin/ssh-copy-id: INFO: Source of key(s) to be installed: "/home/arthur/.ssh/id_rsa.pub"
    /usr/bin/ssh-copy-id: INFO: attempting to log in with the new key(s), to filter out any that are already installed